fe-moldark/wesleykent-website/creating_my_own_cipher.markdown

 ---
 layout: page
 title: The time I created my own cipher for fun
-subtitle: And as I've added more layers to it, the more secure I see it being
+subtitle: And while I've found ways to break it since, I did write a version 2 that I can't see being broken
 description: Creating a custom cipher by encoding text into an image with Python 2.7, PIL, and Numpy
 permalink: /scripts/creating_my_own_cipher/
 ---